What is Attendance Allowance?

 If your care is being funded by your local authority, then it’s advisable to contact the Attendance Allowance helpline to report a change of circumstance.
 If you continue to receive the allowance, you might subsequently have to pay some of it back.

-In Scotland, Attendance Allowance will normally stop if you move into a care home – even if you are self-funding.
-However, you may well be entitled to free personal care and, potentially, free nursing care.
+In Scotland, Attendance Allowance will normally stop if you move into a care home – even if you're self-funding.
+However, you may be entitled to free personal care and, potentially, free nursing care.
 You can also receive free personal and nursing care at home and still get Attendance Allowance in Scotland.

 Read more about how moving into a care home affects your pension and benefits.